arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	![Restoring backup file](Images/restoring-backup-file.png?raw=true)

-1. Click the arrow to continue to next page.
+1. Click the arrow to continue to the next page.

 1. Show the options to restore a Web Site (_current_ or _new_).
-From the databases drop-down, select a server and show how you can set up credentials to restore the database.
-Click the **Automatically adjust connection strings** checkbox. **Do not Confirm changes, close the window to continue**
+From the databases drop-down list, select a server and show how you can set up credentials to restore the database.
+Select the **Automatically adjust connection strings** checkbox. **Do not Confirm changes, close the window to continue**

 	![Restore Web Site options](Images/restore-web-site-options.png?raw=true)